How to Make Sponge Water Bombs

 Sponge Water Bombs

-I love these sponge water bombs, because they’re soft.
+I love these sponge bombs, because they’re soft.
 Soak them in water and they become soggy, water-filled missiles that kids can toss around or throw at each other.
 No one will get hurt.

 With a bucket of water to refresh the sponge bombs, kids will play for hours on a warm summer afternoon.